 Sarah Jakiel is Senior Director for Human Rights, Education, and Empowerment at Winrock International.
 She is a technical expert, strategist, and manager with more than 15 years of experience countering human trafficking, child and forced labor, and gender-based violence.
 Her team is focused on developing inclusive social and economic empowerment and development programming in high risk and marginalized communities.

-Sarah previously served as the Chief Program Officer at Polaris, where she led program design and organization-wide impact strategy focused on reducing the incidence of slavery in the United States.
+Sarah previously served as the Chief Program Officer at Polaris, where she led program design and organization-wide impact strategy focused on reducing incidences of trafficking in the United States.
 During her tenure at Polaris, Sarah launched and led the National Human Trafficking Hotline which serves as a critical, national resource focused on victim identification, increasing survivors’ access to quality services, and directing key data and intelligence to law enforcement, government, and institutional stakeholders positioned to help.
-She led targeted capacity building efforts of national hotline hubs in the UK, Mexico, and Canada and launched Polaris’ Data Analysis wing to learn more about the scope, size, and systems of modern slavery and helped to design strategic interventions to disrupt human trafficking networks.
+She led targeted capacity building efforts of national hotline hubs in the UK, Mexico, and Canada and launched Polaris’ Data Analysis wing to learn more about the scope, size, and systems of trafficking and helped to design strategic interventions to disrupt human trafficking networks.

 Sarah has collaborated closely with community partners, international and nongovernmental organizations, law enforcement, funders, technologists, and the private sector to forge effective cross-disciplinary partnerships necessary to fight human trafficking at scale and drive long term social change.
 Sarah thrives on improving efficiency, problem solving, and crafting innovative models to tackle the intersectional nature of social justice issues.